bytecodealliance/component-docs/component-model/src/language-support/building-a-simple-component/c.md

 you can compile and run the host directly:

-On Linux, the following commands install the C API artifacts in `/usr/local` using the same approach as `Dockerfile.host`:
+On Linux, the following commands install the C API artifacts in `/usr/local` using the same approach as the `Dockerfile`:

 ```console
 sudo apt-get update